kims1998/Weather-Report/README.md

 # Weather-Report
+PAGE DID NOT DEPLOY ON GOOGLE CHROME, did deploy on Microsoft Edge.

 Waking up to a house with no windows to see outside sucks.
     This is why this weather website will decide whether or not you'll need an umbrella or a jacket!